 Planning and Environment

-Our knowledge spans the full spectrum of planning and environment issues, including related areas such as public law, property, energy, and local government law.
+We have over 45 barristers across all levels of call who can assist with the full spectrum of planning and environment issues, including related areas such as public law, property, energy and local government law.
 We are specialists in compulsory purchase and compensation cases.
+Our barristers are regularly involved in planning enforcement appeals and inquiries, development plan and NSIP examinations and in planning challenges before the courts at all levels.

 Particular expertise includes:

-- Green Belt and countryside
+- Green Belt, National Landscapes, and countryside

 - Compulsory purchase and compensation

-- Retail and commercial development
+- Retail, leisure, and commercial development

 - Fracking